2025-26 CDIS Undergraduates Honored at Chancellor’s Awards Ceremony

 Marshall Scholar

-A senior, Evelyn is among the 43 Marshall Scholars selected from 1,023 candidates in 2026.
-Originally from The Woodlands, Texas, Evelyn spent her childhood in Hampshire, England but returned to the U.S. at age twelve.
-She will graduate May, 2026 with a Bachelor of Science in Genetics & Genomics and Data Science with Honors.
-Her senior honors thesis investigates the epigenetic regulation of familial epilepsy, supported by a Hilldale Research Fellowship.
-An active part of the campus community, Evelyn serves as the academic chair for the UW-Madison Undergraduate Genetics Association, and a student representative on the committees of the Wisconsin Agricultural and Life Sciences Alumni Association.
-She enjoys sharing her love of martial arts as a volunteer at a local YMCA’s Okinawan Karate class and can be found most Friday’s participating in on-campus swing dances.
-Evelyn will pursue a PhD in Biological Science at the University of Cambridge’s Wellcome Sanger Institute, a world-leading genomics research institute.
-Her ambition is to uncover the underlying genetic risk factors for rare neurodevelopmental disorders and harness them for better diagnoses and treatments.
+Evelyn’s senior honors thesis investigates the epigenetic regulation of familial epilepsy, supported by a Hilldale Research Fellowship.
+Evelyn serves as the academic chair for the UW-Madison Undergraduate Genetics Association, and a student representative on the committees of the Wisconsin Agricultural and Life Sciences Alumni Association.
+She will pursue a PhD in Biological Science at the University of Cambridge’s Wellcome Sanger Institute, a world-leading genomics research institute.
 Evelyn hopes to improve the lives of those like Tori, her older sister, who has Prader-Willi Syndrome and whose perseverance in the face of challenges has been a lifelong inspiration.